nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Partial loading
-Tiger knows that users love to mess around with its data files, sometimes corrupting it in the process.
-As such, Tiger is equipped with a mechanism called partial loading.
-If the data file is corrupted for _some reason_ (ahem ahem, the users), it tries to recover what it can.
-When Tiger detects it's data has been corrupted, it starts up with the following accusatory message:
+If for some reason, the file storing user tasks is corrupted, the user can try to recover some tasks.
+When the data file has been corrupted, the app starts up with a different welcome message:

 ```
 Error encountered in loading the file!
 Did you alter my memory directly?